-If you experience aura migraines and you tend to be near a lot of different scents, be aware of your surroundings and document the different scents that occur when your migraine hits.
+If you experience aura migraines and you tend to be near a lot of different scents, be aware of your surroundings and document the different scents you experience when your migraine hits.

-The best way to understand your triggers are to be aware of your surroundings.
+The best way to understand your triggers is to be aware of your surroundings.

 Once I stopped diffusing oils, the nausea and daily headaches cleared up almost immediately.
 I was still living with regular headaches about once a week, though, so I made an appointment with my doctor.

-My doctor recommended that as someone who chronically experiences migraines, to avoid future use.
+My doctor recommended that as someone who experiences chronic migraines, I should avoid future use.
 He believes it was very likely that the oils instigated the cluster migraines I was experiencing during the time I was diffusing!